JesusMSM/spaceship-alex/README.md

 # 🚀 Spaceship

 **Spaceship** is a backend-focused project built with **Spring Boot**.
-The project demonstrates CRUD operations, database integration, RESTful API creation, and robust business logic, serving as a solid example of backend development practices.
+The project demonstrates CRUD operations, database integration, RESTful API creation, and robust business logic.
+It serves as a solid example of backend development practices.

-This project includes functionalities such as calculating the total weight of items and, in case the weight exceeds the set limit, prioritizing items based on their category until the weight is within the limit.
+This **project** includes functionalities such as calculating the total weight of the items and in case the weight exceeds the established limit, it prioritises the items according to their category until the weight is within the limit.

 ---